 A Project Steering Committee will be established and will meet every six months.
 Meeting records will be kept as minutes at the Project Management Office.
 The Project Steering Committee reviews the performance of the Project Management Office and sets the strategy for the coming 6 months.
-The members of the Project Steering Committee will be senior officers of PROIFCT PARTICIPANTS Company Company ABC DEF Community Forest ΜΟυ Management building Committees; Forest NGO ABC project Department communities Support, capacity Collaboration Contract Migrant University University XYZ communities NOP Provincial KLM Forest Office TECHNICAL INPUT PROVIDERS the project participants, a representative of the Provincial Forest Office and a representative of each of the Community Forest Management Committees.
+The members of the Project Steering Committee will be senior officers of the project participants, a representative of the Provincial Forest Office and a representative of each of the Community Forest Management Committees.

 The Community Forest Management Committees are responsible for establishing regulations and plans for the management and utilization of the Community Forests.
 The Community Forest Management Plans must be approved by the Department of Forestry.
 The Community Forest Management Committees will meet monthly to take decisions about the day-to-day management and use of the community forests.
-The project participants have signed an MOU to implement the project (copy provided in annex). • Describe the roles of each project participant and other organizations in the project. • Describe the project implementation structure using a diagram(s) that depicts the relationships between the project participants (and any other organizations that are involved

-- in the project). - Provide evidence for establishing the implementation structure, if any, such as a memorandum of cooperation between the project participants, in the Annex.
+- Describe the roles of each project participant and other organizations in the project. - Describe the project implementation structure using a diagram(s) that depicts the relationships between the project participants (and any other organizations that are involved in the project). - Provide evidence for establishing the implementation structure, if any, such as a memorandum of cooperation between the project participants, in the Annex.